-Four general chapters.
+Five general chapters.
 These are designed to provide readers with a comprehensive overview of key issues affecting merger control, particularly from the perspective of a multi-jurisdictional transaction.

 Country question and answer chapters.
-These provide a broad overview of common issues in merger control in 54 jurisdictions.
+These provide a broad overview of common issues in merger control in 52 jurisdictions.

-All chapters are written by leading merger control lawyers and we are extremely grateful for their excellent contributions.
+All chapters are written by leading merger control lawyers and industry specialists and we are extremely grateful for their excellent contributions.

-Special thanks are reserved for the contributing editors Nigel Parr and Ruth Sander of Ashurst LLP for their invaluable assistance.
+Special thanks are reserved for the contributing editors Nigel Parr and Catherine Hammon of Ashurst LLP for their invaluable assistance.